Ultra Hal TTS Reader

 Download Now

-Click here to download the free version of the Ultra Hal Text-to-Speech Reader.
-The free Ultra Hal Text-to-Speech Reader includes many high quality computerized voices.
-Also available for purchase is an Ultra Hal Text-to-Speech Reader bundled with NeoSpeech VoiceText voices.
+Click here to download the free version of the Zabaware Text-to-Speech Reader.
+The free Zabaware Text-to-Speech Reader includes many high quality computerized voices.
+Also available for purchase is an Zabaware Text-to-Speech Reader bundled with AT&T Natural Voices.
 These voices provide synthesized voices almost indistringuisable from real human speech.
 Click here for more info and to hear the voices for yourself.

 Help Contents